Relics

 What cut into him deepest was that the sale of objects valued at well over $1,000,000 brought a total of $330,617.50.
 Of this the gallery extracted its customary 20% for advertising, cataloging and use of the hall.

-In Chicago, at her greystone Lake Shore Drive palace and in Lake Forest, Ill. at her country home, Villa Turicum, the rest of Mrs. McCormick's private belongings were to go on sale next week.
+In Chicago, at her greystone Lake Shore Drive palace and in her Lake Forest, Ill. country home; Villa Turicum, the rest of Mrs. McCormick's private belongings were to go on sale next week.
 Auction gapers in Chicago were discouraged by a $10 admission fee, redeemable on the first purchase.

 •(2) Grounds